-- Now you will need to request a Zone Guide from your carrier so you can define the zones listed by your carrier and describe where you want to ship your products to.
-Once you get this document you can create the zones in ShipperHQ which can be classified by Country, State, Province, City, or Zip Code (Supporting ranges and comma separated postal codes) You can find more information on creating zones in ShipperHQ here .
-In the above graph you will notice that the “Rate – Zones” list 5 zones: 2, 3, 4, 5, 6 so zone 2 might contain 12 states in the west for example to which you would need to define this in the Zones area of ShipperHQ until all zones have been defined.
+- Now you will need to request a Zone Guide from your carrier so you can define the shipping zones listed by your carrier and describe where you want to ship your products to.
+Once you get this document you can create the shipping zones in ShipperHQ which can be classified by Country, State, Province, City, or Zip Code (Supporting ranges and comma-separated postal codes) You can find more information on creating shipping zones in ShipperHQ here .
+In the above graph you will notice that the “Rate – Zones” list 5 zones: 2, 3, 4, 5, 6 so zone 2 might contain 12 states in the west for example to which you would need to define this in the Shipping Zones area of ShipperHQ until all zones have been defined.

 Once you save your carrier then you can start testing out the weights and rates on the front end.
-Keep in mind the Weight > and Weight ≤ ranges are greater than and greater than or equal to.
-This is a common mistake that we see to often and is explained better at the bottom of our Table Rates document here.
+Keep in mind the Weight > and Weight ≤ ranges are greater than and less than or equal to.
+This is a common mistake that we see often and is explained better at the bottom of our Table Rates document here.